47.5K

 Criticisms

-• Mr. Mann's delivery was sometimes perceived as yelling, with an abundance of 'filler' bars.
+• Some viewers felt Mr. Mann's delivery was overly reliant on yelling, with a perceived lack of substance in his bars.

 Chat